 - Because of where you live, you need to be stronger or more mobile before going home.

-- Sometimes infections, problems with your surgical wound, or other medical problems will prevent you from going right home.
+- Sometimes infections, problems with your surgical wound, or other medical issues will prevent you from going right home.

 - Other medical problems, such as diabetes, lung problems, and heart problems, have slowed down your recovery.

-While a doctor will supervise your care, other trained health professionals will be helping you grow stronger:
+At a facility, a doctor will supervise your care.
+Other trained providers will help you grow stronger, including:

-- Registered nurses will care for your wound, give you the correct medications, and help monitor other medical problems.
+- Registered nurses will care for your wound, give you the right medicines, and help you with other medical problems.

-- Physical therapists will teach you how to make your muscles stronger and get up and sit down from a chair, toilet, or bed.
+- Physical therapists will teach you how to make your muscles stronger.
+They will help you learn to get up and sit down safely from a chair, toilet, or bed.
 They will also teach you how to climb steps, keep your balance, and use your walker, cane, or crutches.

-- Ask whether they have physical therapists that work at the skilled nursing facility.
+- Do they have physical therapists who work there?
 Make sure the therapists have experience helping people after joint replacement.
-Ask whether you will see the same one or two therapists most days.

-- Do they provide therapy every day, including Saturday and Sunday?
-How long do the therapy sessions last?
+- Do they provide therapy every day of the week, including Saturday and Sunday?
+How long do therapy sessions last?

 - If your primary care doctor or your orthopedic surgeon does not visit the facility, will there be a doctor in charge of your care?

 - A good facility will take the time to teach you and your family or caregivers about the care you will need in your home after you leave the facility.
-Ask how and when they do this teaching.
+Ask how and when they provide this training.